 1. Import necessary modules & setup inputs/outputs

-The first step is to import the Geomatica modules and setting up the variables that will point to our input and output directories and files.
+The first step is to import the Geomatica modules and set up the variables that will point to our input and output directories and files.

 The os module, which we will use to access the operating system’s file structure, is imported on line 1.
 Lines 2 to 5 import the four required algorithms, as outlined above.
 On line 7, working_dir is a variable that contains the path to the directory where your tutorial data is stored.
 You will need to change this to the directory on your computer where your tutorial data is saved.
 Two output directories are set on lines 8 and 9; one for the epipolar images and one for the DEMs (DSM and DTM).
 Finally, two output images are set on lines 10 and 11.
 Geocoded_dem will be the output for autodem, while DTM will be the output for the optional dsm2dtm step.